m3sserschmitt/libcryptography/README.md

 `cd /path/to/local/repository`

-Then

-`cd build`

-You are ready to build the library:
+You can build the project using cmake.

-`make`

-Last command will create the file `./build/libcryptography.so.*` which can be linked in other C/C++ projects.

 Also you can checkout `./tests/main.cc` file for some examples on basic encryption & decryption with AES or RSA, RSA signing & verification with RSA and base64 encoding & decoding.

-After you checked out encryption / decryption, you may want to install the library on your system.
-By default, headers will be located into `/usr/local/include/libcryptography` and library will be located into `/usr/local/lib` directory.
-Type:

-`
-sudo make install
-`
+You can install the library on your system using debian packages available into last release

 ## Authors